A Word on Science, Art-Making, and Trump’s Wall

 So here’s my counter-story of selective permeability:

 The two great evolutionary leaps on earth—the emergence of eukaryotes from prokaryotes, and of multicellular organisms from single cells—happened not through rigid borders but through porous ones.
-They came from accidents: a bacterium engulfed another, failed to destroy it, and instead thrived on its energy.
+A bacterium engulfed another, failed to destroy it, and instead thrived on its energy.
 Together, they passed on a singular genome, a blueprint for cooperation.
 Later, groupings of unicellular organisms lingered in liminal states—neither fully apart nor fully fused—until they stumbled into multicellularity.
 Evolution advanced through boundary failures.